 “Kate Hewitt’s cast uses sign and speech to great poetic effect.
 The result is a moving, utterly unsoppy look at just how deaf ‘hearing’ people can be.”
 Mail On Sunday

 2017 also saw Kate direct THE ICE ROAD, an immersive, site-specific play set in disused Edwardian swimming baths in Bristol.
 It was produced by Raucous Theatre and written by Sharon Clark.
-She also revived her hit production of KIKI’S DELIVERY SERVICE at the Southwark Playhouse, and served as Associate Director on the remount of Simon Stephens’ YERMA at the Young Vic.
+She also revived her hit production of KIKI’S DELIVERY SERVICE at the Southwark Playhouse, and served as Associate Director on the remount of Simon Stones’ YERMA at the Young Vic.

 Prior to that she directed the National Youth Theatre production of ROMEO & JULIET at the Ambassadors Theatre in London’s West End.
 In 2015 Kate directed TOMCAT, James Rushbrooke’s Papatango-winning play, at the Southwark Playhouse: